 A young child’s job is to learn how to behave, learn new skills, and thrive in social and group settings.
 Children may display unwanted behaviors in these settings because they have not yet acquired the social skills necessary to succeed in them.
 We will review common behavioral challenges that can occur when a child lacks the necessary social skills and share 6 pivotal social skills to teach your child to prevent or replace “normal” unwanted behaviors in early childhood.
 You will also learn how to teach them using positive, proactive strategies.

 Does your child only eats chicken nuggets and grilled cheese…no veggies in your child’s diet?
 Picky eaters at home?!
 Want to increase your child’s variety of foods?
 Jamie will give you tips to work with your picky eater.
 Behave Your Best uses evidence-based strategies to break down the skill of accepting new foods for your child.
 We discuss the importance of a thorough assessment of your child’s patterns of unwanted avoidant behavior outside the context of mealtime to develop a plan that will produce lasting results.
-[Also available On Demand!]
+[Also available online]

 “PREPARE SIBLINGS FOR BABY’S ARRIVAL”

 There are a lot of things that are unexpected about having a new baby.
 We cannot plan for every obstacle or challenge our families will experience when a new baby arrives.
 However, we can learn from those that have parented before us and we can learn from the science of child behavior and development.
 We will review some proactive things you can teach your child 18 months to 6 years to prepare him/her for the arrival of your new family member.
 We review some common behavioral challenges children display leading up to and after the arrival of a new sibling, and share tips for how to minimize or prevent unwanted behaviors all together!
-[Also available On Demand!]
+[Also available online]

 “TRANSITIONING FROM PRESCHOOLER TO KINDERGARTNER”